The Best Flat Pillows for a Refreshing Night’s Sleep

 We all love memory foam, but if it sleeps too hot for you, this breathable gel-infused version is a perfect choice.
 The thin, flat rise is perfect for back and stomach sleepers, and the memory foam supports neck and head for great spinal alignment.
 Another consideration is the toxic off gassing and unpleasant smell that can come with memory foam.
 Not the case with the Bluewave, which is CertiPUR-US Certified to ensure the foam is free flame retardants, mercury, lead, formaldehyde and phthalates, as well as testing for low emission levels.
 With the Bluewave, you can definitely breathe easier if you have allergies or asthma.

-Beyond temperature and toxicity, the Bluewave was chosen because it is designed to support spinal alignment.
+Beyond temperature and non-toxicity, the Bluewave was chosen because it is designed to support spinal alignment.
 If you are considering switching to a flat pillow, this might be your pillow.
 It is known to help with neck and back pain, alleviate snoring, migraines, and TMJ.

 Further features include a removable washable cover made from bamboo and polyester that draws away moisture and ventilated foam the supports air circulation for freshness.